chasemolenaar/noda/README.md

 &&  and
 ||  or
 ```
-Each of these coerce non-booleans into boolean values. `?3 == true`
+Each of these coerce non-booleans into boolean values. `?3 === true`
+Not much else to see here.
+Maybe precedence levels?

 #### Logex Operators
 ```csharp